rh-ty-blog/rh-ty-blog.github.io/docs/_posts/2025-04-1-Sreenidhi_Vijaya_Baskar.markdown

 Afterwards we did lessons of our own choice from cybersecurity.
 I tried something new and something I had done and enjoyed before: "How to Steal a Pizza."

 Lastly, we were given and hour and a half to build our own rollercoasters with papercups, duck tape, and paper straws.
 This was a part of Agile and was so fun as we had to create a loop.
-My team's roller coaster won in the end but overallit was an excellent task to be communicative and creative.
-I had a great time building it.
+My team's roller coaster won in the end but overall it was an excellent task to be communicative and creative while working together.
+I had a great time building it!

 ---